-Writing habits of famous authors are ingrained – it’s how a Nobel or Booker-winning author can be so prolific.
+Writing habits of successful authors are often highly regimented and extremely consistent.
 In order to succeed as a writer, it is necessary to develop a motivating writing routine, and here’s how:

 Know yourself – find what writing patterns work best